laminlabs/lamin-blog/docs/1000genomes.md

 ### A schema contract

-How can a lakehouse help?
-In the context of this problem, a lakehouse does nothing more than ensuring that the 26 files fulfill a schema contract and form one dataset together.
-In many lakehouse frameworks, this is called a "table", backed by parquet files.
-In LaminDB, we call it a "Collection".
-If parquet files are part of a schema-validated collection, an agent can trust that they all have a consistent schema, and it doesn't even need to navigate filepaths.
-The access pattern looks like this:
+Now, what if the 26 files formed one dataset together?
+An agent could trust that all files have a consistent schema and start deriving queries, and it wouldn't even need to navigate filepaths.
+Fortunately, this is one problem that all lakehouses solve: they present a collection of parquet files as a single table to the user.
+We'll deep dive on different lakehouse frameworks later, but here is how the access pattern looks with LaminDB:

 ```python
 import lamindb as ln